User Tools

 Search and Rescue

-The following three tasks are the most important Search operations at a High Rise fire:
+The following three tasks are the most important Search operations at a High-rise fire in order of importance:

 • The attack stairwell up to the roof must be cleared.
-Some buildings have automatic locking doors and people may become stuck in the stairwell above the attack, which will be like a chimney flue to them.
+Some buildings have automatic locking doors and people may become stuck in the stairwell above the attack.

-• Next, search and evacuation of the two floors above the fire and then two floors below will also be required.
+• Search of remaining stairwells, search and evacuation of the two floors above the fire and then two floors below may also be required.

 Search, in any of its forms, must be based on a solid action plan that incorporates sectoring and accountability of all team members.
 Search teams need to have a backup rescue/removal crew in place.
-It must be decided, depending on the situation and goal, that if the searchers are to remove the victim or if it will be the job of the Back-up or RIT crew, especially in the case of a downed firefighter.
+It must be decided, depending on the situation and goal, that if the searchers are to remove the victim or if it will be the job ancillary crew.
 Coordination with a hose line for protection is highly recommended.
-The use of the Thermal Imaging Camera (TIC) as a tool is necessary.
-These types of searches should never be done without one.

 Residential Occupancy Search Deployments

 If smoke and fire get out into the hallway we will have no choice but to try and protect the affected occupants in place until IDLH conditions have subsided or until we can access these apartments and complete a search.
-All efforts should be made by search crews to isolate the fire room by closing the hallway door, this operation not only buys time for the search crew and potential victims, but will prevent a blowtorch effect from overtaking the search and/or attack teams.
+All efforts should be made by search crews to isolate the fire room by closing the hallway door.
+This operation not only buys time for the search crew and potential victims but it may prevent a blowtorch effect from overtaking the search and/or attack teams.

-Ultimately all areas of the affected fire floor will need to be searched.
+Ultimately, all areas of the affected fire floor will need to be searched after the fire has been contained.
 Forcible entry may be required.
 Having a master key before starting the search operation would be very helpful, but should not be counted on.
-Before forcing entry to the suspected fire apartment, it is imperative that crews force a door on the opposite side of the hallway so that if fire blows out the door and it cannot be shut, crews can evacuate to the relative safety of another apartment while awaiting rescue.
-Considering modern fire research and how flow paths can affect fire ground operations, doors should be only damaged as little as possible to open the door.
 If we want to maintain the ability to protect the occupants and our firefighters during search, we must be able to reclose the door behind us.
-It will only do so if as much integrity as possible is left in the door.

 Consideration must also be given to mark already searched areas.
 It can be done with grease pens, paint stick markers, scene tape, an “X” in the door made with your axe, commercial door search markers or large crayons.
 Whatever is being used, crews should know going into the assignment what it is and have the ability to create the marks themselves.